 - Forex.
 Trade in one of the most liquid markets in the world on over 30 currency pairs.

 - Equity-linked Notes (ELNs).
-Short term investments that offer the opportunity to purchase shares of a selected company at a discount from the market price.
-It may potentially yield higher interest income but comes with a risk of exposure to share price market movements.
+Short term investments that offer the opportunity to purchase stocks of a selected company at a discount from the market price.
+It may potentially yield higher interest income but comes with a risk of exposure to stock price market movements.

 - Daily leverage certificates (DLCs).
 Stand to gain a fixed leveraged return between 3 to 7 times the daily performance of the underlying index.
 DLCs are classified as high-risk and complex financial products that offer the flexibility to trade both rising and falling markets.

 - Structured warrants (SW).
 Issued by third-party financial institutions, a structured warrant is a type of option that allows investors to gain leveraged exposure to the underlying security without actually owning it.
-Structured warrants can either be the shares of an unrelated company, a group of companies’ shares or an index.
+Structured warrants can either be the stocks of an unrelated company, a group of companies’ stocks or an index.
 They may also be used as a hedging tool.

 - Margin Facility.
 CGS-CIMB’s margin financing facility allows you to maximise on your trading opportunities with up to 14 interest-free days.